Blog

 How to Choose an Employee Relocation Service That Doesn't Suck

 Many hospitality jobs that require a significant level of expertise—such as jobs in the culinary arts, hotel management, or event planning—are in high demand across the UK today.
 In fact, demand for hospitality workers in the United Kingdom has gone up by 46% compared to pre-pandemic levels, with many employers struggling to fill roles.
-Odds are that if you’re reading this, you already know this and are planning to get your Sponsor Licence and welcome new team members with the Skilled Worker Visa.
+This has led to a growing interest in welcoming international workers through the Skilled Worker Visa.

-The landscape of skilled migration is still a world away from where it should be—it's taking some business leaders months to muddle through the bureaucracy and burden of relocating new employees.
-To make this somewhat complex process a bit more manageable for you, here’s our guide to the Skilled Worker Visa and how applying for it works for you as an employer in the hospitality industry.
+The landscape of skilled migration remains complex in the UK, with many business leaders facing significant challenges navigating the bureaucracy and burden of relocating new employees.
+To help simplify this somewhat intricate process, here’s a guide to the Skilled Worker Visa and how applying for it works for employers in the hospitality industry.

 The Skilled Worker Visa: What it is and who it’s for

 The Skilled Worker Visa, which has replaced the Tier 2 (General) work visa, allows foreign nationals with specific skills and experience to work in the United Kingdom for up to five years.
-The term “skilled worker” is extremely broad and ambiguous, so anyone could be forgiven for not intuitively knowing which roles fit under it.
+The term “skilled worker” is extremely broad and ambiguous, so it’s understandable if you’re unsure which roles qualify under this category.

 Which hospitality positions qualify for the UK Skilled Worker Visa?